wansom/eosio-web-ide/README.md

 ## Building sample contract

-The source code for the sample smartcontract is at `contract/talk.cpp` within the IDE.
  To compile the contract, run this in a terminal:

 ```
 eosio-cpp contract/talk.cpp